 With the welfare of our staff and community in mind, Council has made a number of changes to its services and facilities.
-We will continue to deliver essential services, including kerbside waste collection.
 Please see below for current information.

 Customer Service Centre

 The Customer Service Centre at 33 Moore St, Liverpool, is open to the public from 8.30am – 4.30pm, Monday to Friday.
-The area was deep cleaned prior to re-opening and a security guard is ensuring a maximum 8 visitors are allowed to enter at any one time, through separate entry and exit points.
+The area is limited to 8 visitors.

 Customers can also raise a customer request by calling 1300 36 2170 or lodging a request online.

 Council staff are working to the best of their ability during these extraordinary times to resolve community needs and respond to customer requests as soon as possible.
 We recognise there may be slight delays in our response to customers and appreciate your understanding as we get through this together.